-- Partner with the CSB CAs on training, projects, and programming. - Build and maintain relationships with faculty members, staff members, and the FRs and RAs to ensure support for career-related programs and services and to contact for information and data gathering purposes. - Connect with Alumnae/i Relations to identify alums for career programs. - Connect with alums for participation in career-related events. - Professionally represent Career Services with employers/organizational representatives, and alums. - Build relationships (e.g., Dining Service/Events, Media Services) that provide support for career events.
+- Ensure a seamless partnership with all CSB and SJU CAs on projects and programming. - Build and maintain relationships with faculty members, staff members, and the FRs and RAs to ensure support for career-related programs and services and to contact for information and data gathering purposes. - Connect with Alumnae/i Relations to identify alums for career programs. - Connect with alums for participation in career-related events. - Professionally represent XPD with employers/organizational representatives, and alums. - Build relationships (e.g., Dining Service/Events, Media Services) that provide support for career events.